LudgerKr/MyHugoUgo/README.md

 ### Google Calendar

 Use a script from fullCalendar.io, I use a table that I fill with event data and push it into the JS script

+### Create an event

+To access the form to create events, go on localhost:????:create/create. (???? for the port)
+- localhost:1313/create/create

+When you submit your data, the browser will download your new event.md.
+It uses a JS script so it's difficult to push it on server for security reason.